Spitsbergen / Svalbard

 WHAT TO EXPECT

-A seven night cruise on the comfortable expedition ship, M/V Janssonius, exploring the western side of Spitsbergen and visiting the ice-edge to the NW of the archipelago.
-The vessel is a purpose built expedition ship and has excellent cabins and passenger facilities.
+A seven night cruise on the comfortable expedition ship, M/V Hondius, exploring the western side of Spitsbergen and visiting the ice-edge to the NW of the archipelago.
+The vessel is a comfortable expedition ship and has excellent cabins and passenger facilities.

 At many places, we will use the ship's zodiacs (rubber inflatables) to go ashore and getting in and out of these should not be a problem for anyone with reasonable mobility and there will be staff both on the ship and ashore to assist you.